mjaglarz/3d-modelling/README.md

 # "Ghost Town" level made with Unreal Engine v5.0.3
 Final project for "3D Modeling – Environment" classes.

 Project completed by a team of students.
 My task was to create a level using assets prepared by the other team members.
-Location inspired by the Bodie settlement in California during the Gold Rush era.
+Location inspired by the [Bodie ghost town](https://en.wikipedia.org/wiki/Bodie,_California) in California.

 ![1](https://github.com/user-attachments/assets/95f145e4-b188-45c5-be8c-be181c8d1a64)